The best mealtime tips to get the nutrition you need

 Food for the Brain is an organisation dedicated to promoting nutrition information that can help reduce the risk of cognitive decline, memory loss and Alzheimer’s.

-“As we age we usually need less calories as we are not as active, so portions will need to get smaller to avoid excess weight again, but our bodies still need lots of nutrients to stay healthy, so the focus needs to be on 'nutrient dense' food.
-Opt for fresh, unprocessed foods including healthy fats - and avoid food and drink that can actually stop the absorption of nutrients (vitamins and minerals) or deplete our stores such as sugary foods, caffeine and alcohol.”
+They talk about why portions for older adults need to be smaller: “As we age we usually need less calories as we are not as active, so portions will need to get smaller to avoid excess weight gain, but our bodies still need lots of nutrients to stay healthy, so the focus needs to be on 'nutrient-dense' food.”

-In retirement, we may feel less enthusiastic about spending time in the kitchen but eating fresh ingredients, prepared to gain the best nutritional value from them, remains important.
+There are some people who feel less enthusiastic about spending time in the kitchen, but eating fresh ingredients that have big nutritional value is still important.

 Clare Jeffries, the nutritionist behind Healthy Influence, has helped hundreds of clients grasp wholesome eating and understand how their diet can help with a variety of health issues.
 She’s also an expert in helping older people to maintain a healthy mind and body through the food they eat.

-She explains how attitudes to the kitchen should change in later life: “I work with older clients who may have got ‘stuck in a rut' of relying on convenience packet meals with no preparation required because it is easy and means they don’t have to go to the shops too often.
+She shares some tips on how older people can cook nutritious meals: “I work with older clients who may have got ‘stuck in a rut' of relying on convenience packet meals with no preparation required because it is easy and means they don’t have to go to the shops too often.

 “I help them get re-enthused about food and start cooking simple meals again.
-I also recommend also cooking extra, so 2 meals in one go,” reducing the time and effort spent on making healthy meals.
+I also recommend cooking extra, so two meals in one go, reducing the time and effort spent on making healthy meals.”

 - Buy a couple of pieces of fish like salmon and ask the fish counter in your supermarket to put it in a cook in the oven bag, ready to heat when you get home.
 You can then just make a selection of fresh vegetables as a side.
 The extra salmon can also be eaten cold the next day for lunch, just add a salad or have mashed in a sandwich.